pantakanch/Free-Fire-vs.-PUBG-/README.md

      - DAY: Day of the week when the post was made.
      - WEEKDAY: Numeric representation of the weekday (Monday as 1, Sunday as 7).

+**Data Analysis:**
+   - Utilize the cleaned data to create a pivot table for a more structured view.
+   - Generate charts to visually represent key metrics.

+**Dashboard Creation:**
+Develop a dynamic dashboard using slicers for better interaction and visualization.

 ## Summary Insights:
 ![Screenshot 2024-01-27 193354](https://github.com/pantakanch/Free-Fire-vs.-PUBG-Facebook-Page-Analytics/assets/113978334/deb47f8f-3390-4aac-b0d2-2ef2822dab83)